rails/rails/guides/source/security.md

 WARNING: _Tell Rails not to put passwords in the log files._

 By default, Rails logs all requests being made to the web application.
 But log files can be a huge security issue, as they may contain login credentials, credit card numbers et cetera.
 When designing a web application security concept, you should also think about what will happen if an attacker got (full) access to the web server.
 Encrypting secrets and passwords in the database will be quite useless, if the log files list them in clear text.
-You can _filter certain request parameters from your log files_ by appending them to `config.filter_parameters` in the application configuration.
+You can _filter certain request parameters from your log files_ by appending them to [`config.filter_parameters`][] in the application configuration.
 These parameters will be marked [FILTERED] in the log.

 ```ruby
 config.filter_parameters << :password
 ```

 NOTE: Provided parameters will be filtered out by partial matching regular expression.
-Rails adds default `:password` in the appropriate initializer (`initializers/filter_parameter_logging.rb`) and cares about typical application parameters `password` and `password_confirmation`.
+Rails adds a list of default filters, including `:passw`, `:secret`, and `:token`, in the appropriate initializer (`initializers/filter_parameter_logging.rb`) to handle typical application parameters like `password`, `password_confirmation` and `my_token`.

+[`config.filter_parameters`]: configuring.html#config-filter-parameters

 ### Regular Expressions